June 4, 2026

 What it solves:

-• Tracks common questions to identify documentation gaps.
+• Tracks common questions to inform documentation gaps

-Why it matters: Scaling teams can be hindered by the loss of tribal knowledge.
-A virtual assistant for Slack turns Slack into a living, searchable knowledge layer, empowering teams to self-serve and reduce their dependency on internal gatekeepers.
+Why it matters: Scaling teams drown in tribal knowledge.
+Slack virtual assistants transform Slack into a living, searchable knowledge layer—empowering teams to self-serve and reduce dependency on internal gatekeepers.

 Who uses it: Product managers, engineering teams, and agile squads